AThompson7/Project-2/README.md

 The engine uploads the SQL data.

-The created SQL schema has four tables due to the splitting of work between group members:<br>
+The created SQL schema has four tables each focused on sub-categories of data:<br>
  •	'calendar'<br>
  •	'listings_host'<br>
  •	'listings_reviews'<br>
  •	'type_and_price'<br>

- Note: A postgresSQL protocal was employed to fulfill credintials requirements.
+ Note: A postgresSQL protocol was employed to fulfill credentials requirements.

 ## Final Table
 ![AirBnb](Images/project.png)